algoafrofutures/algoafrofutures.github.io/content/tutors/index.md

 Alex McLean is an interdisciplinary researcher, software artist and musician based in Sheffield UK, working on interfaces for exploring Algorithmic Pattern, including the free/open source TidalCycles environment for live coding music, and weaving technologies as part of the five year ERC PENELOPE project lead by Ellen-Harlizius Klück in Deutsches Museum, Munich.
 He is active across the digital arts, including co-founding the TOPLAP and Algorave live coding/algorithmic music movements, the international conferences on live coding and live interfaces, and the AlgoMech festival of algorithmic and mechanical movement.

+Alex McLean's work on this project is supported by a UKRI Future Leaders Fellowship [grant number MR/V025260/1].

 [slab.org](https://slab.org)

 # Partners